Project Description | Research Objectives | Summary of Funding | Publications/Report Updates | Useful Links

 Protecting U.S. Barley from Fusarium Head Blight and DON.

-| Barley Coordinated Project Committee Updated: 6/5/09 |
+Barley Coordinated Project Committee Members as of: 1/1/23 |

 Project Description:

-Minimizing the impact of Fusarium head blight (FHB) on barley production in the U. S. requires a multi-dimensional, yet focused and coordinated research effort.
-The Barley Coordinated Project (CP) seeks to combine existing lines of productive research with new avenues of investigation to develop a set of tools and disease management strategies that will minimize disease risk to producers and end-users of barley (Figure 1).
-This toolbox will consist of: 1) varieties with enhanced levels of resistance to FHB, lower levels of deoxynivalenol (DON), superior agronomic performance, and good end-use quality; 2) chemical formulations, application procedures, and a disease forecasting model, that maximize fungicide efficacy; 3) residue management strategies that reduce the potential of pathogen inoculum to contribute to disease epidemics; and 4) a set of best management practices that incorporate our current understanding of the tools available to combat this disease.
+Minimizing the impact of Fusarium head blight (FHB) on barley production in the U.S. requires a multi-dimensional coordinated research effort with focused outputs.
+The Barley Coordinated Project (CP) seeks to combine existing lines of productive research with new avenues of investigation to develop a set of tools and disease management strategies that will minimize disease risk and mycotoxin contamination to producers and end-users of barley.
+This toolbox will be developed in coordination with other research areas (see below) and will consist of: 1) varieties with enhanced levels of resistance to FHB, lower levels of mycotoxins, superior agronomic performance, and good end-use quality; 2) chemical and biological formulations, application procedures, and a disease forecasting model that maximize efficacy; 3) a set of best management practices that incorporate our current understanding of the tools available to combat this disease; and 4) New tools developed through emerging technology and understanding of the disease to reduce the impact of FHB on barley.

-I. Variety Development and Host Resistance (VDHR).
+I. Variety Development and Host Resistance (VDHR)

 II.
 Gene Discovery and Engineering Resistance (GDER)